mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ### 4.4 Clone the Solution

-+ Clone the blueprint to your local machine
++ Clone the Blueprint to your local machine

 ``` Batchfile
 git clone https://github.com/mayurshintre/Blueprints-PaaS-ASE.git somefolder